Tuesday, September 3, 2024

 Dear … :

 I agree with a lot of your analysis of why the culture has drifted from Christianity.
 At least in immediate terms.
-You mostly evoke a shift that’s occurred over the past couple generations--reaching, say, back to our generation.
+You mostly evoke a shift that’s occurred over the past couple generations--reaching, say, back to the 1980s.
 And it works.
-But my own framework is different.
-I don’t only look at this shift through the lens of the choices of younger Americans against older, recently dominant generations.
+But only to a degree.

 Yes, it sure looks like what we have in America is the mass of the population making a conscious, informed choice for freedom and self-determination against the religious strictures and judgmentalism of the 1950s.
 But I don’t think masses in general make really “conscious, informed choices.”
 I think rather they are molded by the Zeitgeist, which gives them justifications for the thinking they adopt.
 This is true in every culture, and it’s true for ours.
 It’s true for both educated and uneducated.
 Among the “educated” only a very small minority will ever challenge currently fashionable thinking.

-When the writers cited in that Substack post underline that the West has replaced Christianity with a Void, what they mean is that our culture has made the Desiring Self the origin of all values.
-“Woe to you if you offend my Desiring Self!”
-You point out correctly that everyone worships something, but the problem with the Desiring Self is that it can’t in itself be a sane object of worship--or rather, the circularity of such worship means that the culture is bowing down to a Void.
+You point out correctly that everyone worships something, but the problem with the Desiring Self is that it can’t be a sane object of worship--or rather, the circularity of such worship means that the culture is bowing down to a Void.
 Worshipping oneself is an illness, not a civilizational model.

 We Americans believe we champion freedom, and we do, but what has happened beginning in the last century is that our concept of freedom has shifted radically.
 The Founders of the 18th century, and really all of the historical West, would look at our way of talking about freedom and immediately see a glaring problem.

 Notice that we don’t use the word “liberty” so much anymore.
 We use “freedom” to mean the same thing.
-But what we actually mean is something different.
+But what we mean is something different.
 The shift in terminology is a tell.

 Most ancient philosophers and most thinkers up through yesterday would look at our contemporary, “supremely free” Americans and insist: “No, you are not free.”